 Attention to micro situations can begin from walking the interviewee from the waiting space, through sitting down to the interview room and ending to the closure of the interview.
 The psychologist performing the ink blot procedure also pays attention to whether the person takes the offered blot cards in his/her hands, whether asks for additional instructions, whether begins responding in five seconds or five minutes, etc. Obviously, observations from such micro situations should not occupy a dominant position, instead enrich and complement the picture of the whole individual.

 In addition to the actual appraisal task, job interviews are often expected to provide an introduction to the organization, the target job and deliver a positive employer image.
-However, performing candidate appraisals and communications within one interview is quite a challenging task.
-If 15 out of the valuable total of 45 minutes are used for communication, only 30 minutes is left for the appraisal task - not to speak of the time that it takes to switch the role from giver of a positive employer image to the role of an objective appraiser.
+However, performing candidate appraisal and communication in one interview is a challenging task.
+In other words, if 15 out of the valuable total of 45 minutes are spent on communication, only 30 minutes are left for the appraisal task - not to speak of the time that it takes the interviewer to switch the role from giver of a positive employer image to the role of an objective appraisor.

-Even bigger a challenge is posed by the fact that introduction to the organization and job tends to undermine the appraisal power.
-When presenting the target job the interviewer tends to subtly imply the person qualities that are desired in the job.
+Even bigger a challenge is posed by the fact that introduction to the organization and job tends to undermine appraisal power.
+In presenting the target job the interviewer tends to subtly imply qualities desired for the job.
 In such situations every interviewee will automatically begin adjusting his/her responses in alignment to the implied qualities.
-If creativity is expressed as desirable, everyone will pose as a more or less creative person and the same thing happens with any other desirable quality.
-Introductions and communications tend to "cast roles" so that there is little free space left for the interviewee to emerge as a genuine individual.
+If creativity is expressed as desirable, everyone will pose him-/herself as a more or less creative person and the same thing happens with any other desirable quality.
+Introductions and communications tend to "cast roles" prematurely, so that there is little free space left for the interviewee to emerge as a genuine individual.

 In the single interview situation, a practical solution is to delimit the introductory part to the actual job announcement.
 Time allotted for communication can be minimized and at least refrain from too strongly expressing the desired person qualities.
 The initial part of the interview can be dedicated to the appraisal task and have all introductions, communications and promotions be performed at the end part of the interview.
-In the much better two interviews situation, it is useful to delegate the communication task to the junior interviewer and let the manager or more experienced professional focus on the actual appraisal task.
-In interviewing for high level positions, valuable assistance comes from an interview by the organization's HR specialist or an external consultant in a better position to delve into the candidates' person qualities.
+In the much better two interview situation, it makes sense to delegate the communication task to the junior interviewer and let the manager or more experienced professional focus on the actual appraisal task.
+In interviewing for high level positions, valuable assistance comes from an interview by the organization's HR specialist or an external consultant who are in a better position to appraise the candidate's personal qualities.

-Interview has been and will remain the main method in assessment of individuals.
-Comparing interview to other methods by their ability to predict job performance tells only part of the value in interviews.
-Namely, interviews provides the broadest possible perspective on the individual, serving as a coordination point where all observations become appropriately contextualized and weighted.
-The research accumulated over the decades has made interview into a strong assessment method and the structure brought by standard question sets marks a clear milestone.
-Further shortening and opening of questions as well as making use of the interview's simulation properties will lead to even stronger predictions of job performance.
+Interview has been and will remain the master method in assessment of individuals.
+Comparing interview to other methods by their ability to predict job performance tells only part of the value of interviews.
+Namely, interviews provides the broadest possible perspective to the individual, serving as a coordination point where all observations become appropriately contextualized and weighted.
+The research accumulated over the decades has made interview into a strong assessment method and the structure brought by focus on each given job and use of standard question sets mark a clear milestone.
+Further shortening and opening of questions as well as making use of the interview's simulation properties leads to even stronger predictions of job performance and understanding of the person.

 Cortina, J.M., Goldstein, N.B., Payne, S. C., Davison, H.K., & Gilliland, S.W.
 (2000).
 The Incremental validity of interview scores over and above cognitive ability and conscientiousness scores.
 Personnel Psych.
 53, 325-351.